Boxfusion/shesha-docs/docs/guides/00-quickstart.md

 ## Requirements

-Before you can get start you will need to make sure that you have the following development tools installed on your machine.
+Before you can get started you will need to make sure that you have the following development tools installed on your machine.

 - **Database:** Microsoft SQL Server Management Studio v18.10, Microsoft SQL Server 2019
 - **Backend:** Microsoft Visual Studio, .NET Core